 Providing security for the loan generally attracts a lower interest rate, because the lender feels confident that they will be able to liquidate those assets in the event of a default.
 However, there's no need to look to your family home or personal assets when financing an equipment purchase, because the equipment can become the security.

 Securing a loan with the equipment you are purchasing is a great way to improve the flexibility of the loan terms and the loan repayment structure.
 If you secure the loan against other business assets or your personal property, it prevents those assets being used for other purposes.
-It can prevent you seeking funding to promote growth in other areas of the business.
+It can prevent you from seeking funding to promote growth in other areas of the business.

 If you have any uncertainty about whether or not the type of equipment you're thinking of buying might be the subject of equipment finance, give us a call or check out the platform in order to see what kind of loan options would be available to buy that equipment.